Šluknov: Administrative division

+Etymology

+The oldest form of the name is Slaukenowe.
+The name probably meant "Slávek' meadow".

 Geography

 Šluknov is located about 30 km northeast of Děčín and 47 km northeast of Ústí nad Labem.
 It lies in the salient region of Šluknov Hook on the border with Germany.
 It is the northernmost town of the Czech Republic.

 Šluknov is situated in the Lusatian Highlands.
 The highest point is located on the slopes of the Hrazený mountain at 567 m above sea level.
 The territory of Šluknov is rich in small watercourses; the longest of them is the stream Rožanský potok.
-Other notable streams are Lesní potok, which supplies a set of fishponds, and Stříbrný potok, which flows through the built-up area.
+Other notable streams are the Lesní potok, which supplies a system of fishponds, and the Stříbrný potok, which flows through the built-up area.

 History

 Early history

 The first written mention of Šluknov is from 1281.
 The first owners was the noble family of Berka of Dubá.
 Under their administration, Šluknov became the administrative and economic centre of the Czech part of their estate.
 The family's coat of arms is to this day the inescutcheon in the town's coat of arms.
 In 1359, Šluknov was promoted to a town.

-During the reign of King George of Poděbrady, the property of Berka of Dubá was confiscated and Šluknov was acquired by Wartenberg family.
-Next owners of the estate were families of Schleinitz, Mansfeld, Dietrichstein, and Harrach.
-Before the town became independent, last owner of the estate was count Erwin Leopold Nostitz-Rieneck.
+During the reign of King George of Poděbrady, the property of Berkas of Dubá was confiscated and Šluknov was acquired by the Wartenberg family.
+Next owners of the estate were families of Schleinitz, Mansfeld, Dietrichstein and Harrach.
+Before the town became independent, the last noble owner of the estate was Count Erwin Leopold Nostitz-Rieneck of the Nostitz-Rieneck family.

 Šluknov was struck by many fires, the largest of them were in 1634, 1710 and 1838, when almost the whole town burned down.

 During the Thirty Years' War, the town was repeatedly severely damaged by Swedish army.
 In 1813, the town was plundered by a 100,000 man army during the Napoleonic Wars.